abouhadid/Collaborative-Filtering/README.md

 # Collaborative-Filtering
-Building a recommendation system based on the Locality Sensitive Hashing (LSH) model.
+Building a recommendation system to predicate relevant movies for users based on the movies that they rated, using the Locality Sensitive Hashing (LSH) model.